Powerlearnproject/se-assignment-4-github-and-visual-studio-makgolanethandy/README.md

 - Github-cloud-based platform where you can store, share, and work together with others to write code.
 - Primary functions and features-Allow developers to work together remotely on the software and also track changes made.
-        * Features-repositories, Banching and merging, pill requests, Integrations, collaboration tools -It supports collaborative software development by allowing developers to collaborate on a project at the same time.
+        * Features-repositories, Banching and merging, pull requests, Integrations, collaboration tools
+- It supports collaborative software development by allowing developers to collaborate on a project at the same time.

 Repositories on GitHub: